Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: JCD Principle

-Note that ${\rm LLR}_{{\rm in,}j}^{(k)}$ ($k=1,\ldots,n$; $k\neq \ell$) may be seen as a priori information on the transmitted bits and can thus be easily taken into account by standard soft-input soft-output decoders.
-The conditional a posteriori probabilities $P(x_j^{(\ell)}=0|\pmb{x}'_j)$ and $P(x_j^{(\ell)}=1|\pmb{x}'_j)$ in \eqref{eqn:n3} can be computed by observing that, owing to the statistical characterization of the random variables $\{z_j^{(k)}\}$ given at the beginning of Section~\ref{sec:scenario}, we have:
+The conditional a posteriori probabilities $P(x_j^{(\ell)}=0|\pmb{x}'_j)$ and $P(x_j^{(\ell)}=1|\pmb{x}'_j)$ in \eqref{eqn:n2} can be computed by relying on the statistical characterization of the random variables $\{z_j^{(\ell)}\}$ given at the beginning of Section~\ref{sec:scenario}.
+After straightforward manipulations, one can write